 An execution against goods is completed by seizure and sale1.
 An execution is incomplete if the enforcement officer or other officer charged with an execution has been induced by payment on account or otherwise to withdraw temporarily, and will, it seems, be incomplete, even though the officer withdraws permanently, as where, on payment of part of the debt in order to avoid a sale, he so withdraws with the execution creditor's assent2.
 Thus, an execution is not completed by the judgment debtor paying the debt to the judgment creditor3.
-If the sale, for whatever reason, is not a sale
+If the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.